 What Is Green Tea And What Are The Health Benefits Of Green Tea?

-Green tea is made from the leaves of the Camellia Sinensis plant.
+Reputed green tea manufacturing companies make this healthy tea from the leaves of the Camellia Sinensis plant.

 Green tea is made by quickly heating, either by pan-firing or steaming, the freshly picked leaves of this plant.
 The leaves are then dried before they can oxidize.
 This is in contrast to how black tea is made; to make black tea, the leaves are allowed to oxidize fully.
 Chinese green tea is usually pan-fried while Japanese green tea is usually steamed.

 This also explains the difference in taste and color between different types of green tea.